cloudfoundry-attic/cf-docs/source/docs/using/services/sendgrid.html.md

 When prompted to create a service for your app, select yes and choose SendGrid.
 This will provision an account on SendGrid and bind it to your app, which stores credentials for the account in the VCAP_SERVICES environment variable.
 This application will read those credentials and use them when it sends emails.

+You can verify what credentials the app is using by navigating to `http://spring-sendgrid.<cloud-foundry-domain>/creds`.

+You can see what environment variables are available to the application by navigating to `http://spring-sendgrid.<cloud-foundry-domain>/env`.

-You can override SMTP credentials by configuring them in src/main/resources/application.properties.
+You can override SMTP credentials by configuring them in `src/main/resources/application.properties`.

 ~~~java
 smtp.host=